 The Oakland County Health Division Beach Monitoring Program for 2019 begins on June 3rd and concludes August 9th.
-This year the County is monitoring 75 public beaches on 61 different lakes.
+This year the County is monitoring 75 beaches on 59 different lakes.

 The water collection and beach surveying are conducted by environmental health students hired by the County for summer internships.
 Water at each of the beaches is tested on a weekly basis, measuring for an indicator bacteria, E. Coli.
 As an indicator, if E. Coli is present, other, more harmful and harder to detect organisms could be present.